j4rl/php_ex/code_examples.md

 - Objects are instances of classes.
 - Properties are variables that belong to a class or object.
 - Methods are functions that belong to a class or object.
-- Access modifiers (public, private, protected) control the visibility of properties and methods.
+- Access modifiers (`public`, `private`, `protected`) control the visibility of properties and methods.
-- The constructor method (__construct) is called when an object is created.
+- The constructor method (`__construct`) is called when an object is created.
-- The destructor method (__destruct) is called when an object is destroyed.
+- The destructor method (`__destruct`) is called when an object is destroyed.
-- Inheritance allows a class to inherit properties and methods from another class using the extends keyword.
+- Inheritance allows a class to inherit properties and methods from another class using the `extends` keyword.
 - Polymorphism allows methods to have the same name but behave differently based on the object that calls them (method overriding).

 ## Here is how to use exceptions in PHP code.